nik0spapp/usent/README.md

 analysis.
 In Proceedings of the conference on Human Language Technology and Empirical Methods in Natural Language Processing, 2005. <br />

-The code was used for an opinion mining and retrieval system presented at CICLing 2013 [<a href="http://publications.idiap.ch/downloads/papers/2013/Pappas_CICLING_2013.pdf">1</a>].
-This code has been used also for improving one-class collaborative filtering [<a href="http://publications.idiap.ch/downloads/papers/2013/Pappas_SIGIR_2013.pdf">2</a>].
+The code was used for an opinion mining and retrieval system presented at CICLing 2013 [<a href="http://publications.idiap.ch/downloads/papers/2013/Pappas_CICLING_2013.pdf">1</a>],  and for improving one-class collaborative filtering [<a href="http://publications.idiap.ch/downloads/papers/2013/Pappas_SIGIR_2013.pdf">2</a>].
 There is also a folder called /TED_comment_annotations that contains the files of the human study we conducted on TED comment sentiment classification (with 6 human annotators).

 ```
 @incollection{pappas13c,